UJPO/MWS Annual Third Seyder - NOW Magazine

-Please join us on Saturday, April 3 for the United Jewish People’s Order/Morris Winchevsky School online community Third Seyder.
+United Jewish People’s Order/Morris Winchevsky School online community third Seyder.
 Our theme is a Nayer, Frayer Velt, Olam Chadash Chofshi (עולם חדש חופשי), Un Mundo Muevo i Mas Libre — A Newer, Freer World.

 On April 3 all are welcome to join as we celebrate resilience, the strength of mutual care and community, and the significance of solidarity.
 Our celebration will include Passover favourites, much poetry, music led by wonderful musicians Marilyn Lerner and David Wall, and special guest appearances by the students of the Morris Winchevsky Shule (school).